Tabs of the United States Army: President's Hundred

 The President's Hundred tab is a marksmanship tab which is authorized for soldiers who qualify among the top-scoring 100 competitors in the President's Match held annually at the National Rifle Matches at Camp Perry, Ohio.
 This is a permanent award which will stay with the individual; there is no annual requirement to maintain the President's Hundred tab.
-Most competitors will compete each year to ensure that less-qualified individuals do not receive the tab.

 On 27 May 1958, the National Rifle Association of America requested the Deputy Chief of Staff for Personnel's approval of a tab for presentation to each member of the "President's Hundred."
 The NRA's plan was to award the cloth tab together with a metal tab during the 1958 National Matches.
-The cloth tab was approved for wear on the uniform on 3 March 1958.
+The cloth tab was approved for wear on the US Army uniform on 3 March 1958.

 A full-color embroidered tab of yellow 4+1/4 in long and 5/8 in high, with the word "President's Hundred" centered in 1/4 in high green letters.
 The metal replica is 2 in wide.